dynamicdan/filesync/README.md

 ### Configuration

 **Step 1.** Ensure that your instance is running with a version greater or equal to Eureka to make use of the JSONv2 API (enabled by default).
-For versions prior to Eurkea use the [older version of FileSync](https://github.com/fruition-partners/filesync).
+For versions prior to Eureka use the [older version of FileSync](https://github.com/fruition-partners/filesync).

 **Step 2.** Create a folder on your computer where the records will be saved.